hashicorp/terraform-provider-azurerm/website/docs/r/storage_account.html.markdown

 * `minute_metrics` - (Optional) A `minute_metrics` block as defined below.

 * `hour_metrics` - (Optional) A `hour_metrics` block as defined below.

+---

+A `blob_account_properties` block supports the following:

+* `static_website` - (Optional) A `static_website` block as defined below.

+---

+A `static_website` block supports the following:

+* `enabled` - (Required) Indicates whether static website support is enabled for the given account.

+* `index_document` - (Optional) The webpage that Azure Storage serves for requests to the root of a website or any subfolder.
+For example, index.html.
+The value is case-sensitive.

+* `error_document_404_path` - (Optional) The absolute path to a webpage that Azure Storage serves for requests that do not correspond to an existing file.
+For example, error/404.html.
+Only a single custom 404 page is supported in each static website.
+The value is case-sensitive.

 ## Attributes Reference